 If light is made of particles, delayed choice experiments imply backwards causality, but if it is a processing wave, the causality that physics relies upon remains intact.

-For Schrödinger’s cat, this means the photon superposition collapses when the detector observes it, so it releases the poison that kills the cat regardless of what Schrödinger does.
-Before opening the box, Schrödinger doesn’t know if the gas was released, but the cat does!
-The quantum superposition is stopped by any observation, not just ours, so there is no alive-dead cat.
+For Schrödinger’s cat, this means the photon superposition collapses when the detector observes it, so it releases the poison regardless of what Schrödinger does.
+Before opening the box, Schrödinger doesn’t know if the cat is alive or dead, but the cat does, or did!
+Quantum superposition is stopped by any observation, not just ours, so there is no alive-dead cat.

-This interpretation also clarifies another concern, that quantum theory implies that we create what we observe as in a dream, which contradicts realism.
-If observation formally causes physical events, as quantum theory says, how is our world still real?
-The answer is that every physical event is a mutual observation, so we aren’t the only cause.
-In a dream, the observer alone causes the dream, but our world isn’t just caused by us, so it isn’t a dream.
-We do indeed create the physical world, but so does everything else, because when we observe a photon, it also observes us.
-If every observation creates a physical event, we aren’t creating the universe alone, everything is.
+This approach also clarifies the concern that quantum theory implies that observation creates events, as in a dream, which contradicts realism.
+If observation formally causes physical events, as quantum theory says, is our world a dream?
+If every physical event is a mutual observation, as it seems to be, then we aren’t the only ones causing physical events.
+In a dream, the observer alone causes the dream, but our world isn’t only caused by us, so it isn’t a dream.
+We aren’t creating the universe alone, everything is, so the photon we observe is also observing us.
+That every observation creates a physical event implies a virtual world, not a dream world.

 One strange consequence of quantum theory is superposition.
 For example, when one photon goes through two slits at the same time in the double-slit experiment, it does so in a superposition.
-Solving an equation usually gives one solution that satisfies its conditions, but solving a quantum equation gives a set of solutions, each a possible physical event, but each solution is only the probability that it will actually happen, physically.
-These solutions evolve over time, as the wave spreads, but at any moment only one physical event can occur.
+Solving an equation usually gives one solution that satisfies its conditions, but solving a quantum equation gives a set of solutions, each a possible physical event, where each solution is the probability that it will occur.
+These solutions evolve over time, as the wave spreads, but at any moment only one of them can actually happen.

 Quantum mathematics also has the strange feature that for any two solutions, their combination is also a solution, called a superposition (Note 1).
-Yet while single solutions match familiar physical events, these combined solutions never physically occur.
-Quantum states can then superpose in ways that physical states can’t.
-For example, in Young’s experiment, one photon goes through both slits at the same time in a superposed state, but we never observe the photon in both slits at once.
+Yet while single solutions match familiar physical events, these combined solutions never physically occur, so quantum states can superpose in ways that physical states can’t.
+For example, in Young’s experiment, the photon wave goes through both slits at the same time in a superposed state, but we never observe a photon in both slits at once.
 This ability to superpose underlies the mysterious efficacy of quantum theory.

 Superposition applies not only to photons but also to molecules.
 For example, ammonia molecules have a pyramid shape (Figure 3.20) with a nitrogen atom apex (1) and a base of hydrogen atoms (2, 3, 4).
 This molecule can occur in right or left-handed forms, but to turn a right-handed molecule into a left-handed one, a nitrogen atom must pass through the pyramid base, which is physically impossible (Feynman et al., 1977) III, p9-1.
-Yet according to quantum theory, both these states are valid solutions and so is their combination, so in the quantum world, an ammonia molecule can be both right and left-handed at the same time!
+Yet according to quantum theory, both these states are valid solutions and so is their combination, so in the quantum world, an ammonia molecule can be in a right and left-handed superposition!

 This explains the otherwise inexplicable finding that an ammonia molecule can be left-handed one moment and right-handed the next, even though it can’t physically change between these states.
 That the ammonia molecule is superposed between left and right-handed states lets us observe either one, just as a photon superposed between two slits can be observed in either one.